fanrongca/YOLO-DoA/README.md

 are directly predicted from the spectrum proxy with YOLO-DoA and an end-to-end estimation is realized.
 Simulation results demonstrate that the proposed approach outperforms several state-of-the-art methods in terms of network size, computational cost,prediction time and accuracy of DoA estimation.

 TABLE I: The effectiveness study of YOLO-DoA.
-MPS represents mini-batch per second.
+MPS represents the mini-batch per second.

 | |Methods |Parameters |GFLOPs |MPS |RMSE |
 |--- |---  |---  |---    |---    |---    |